 Have other countries banned antibiotics?

 Eliminating antibiotics to prevent or control disease in farm animals in other countries such as Denmark has not reduced the amount of antibiotic-resistant bacteria infections and strains harmful to people.
-And it has even led to increased need for treatment of animals with newer, stronger antibiotics that are more closely related to those used in human medicine and other problems.
+And it has even led to an increased need for treatment of animals with newer, stronger antibiotics that are more closely related to those used in human medicine and other problems.

 Do all antibiotics leave the animal’s body after administered?

-Typically, antibiotics are administered one of two ways.
+Typically, antibiotics are administered in one of two ways.
 One is through the feed or water and the other is administered through a syringe.
 The antibiotics administered through a syringe either goes into the animal’s muscle or just under the skin.
-The amount of antibiotics given is determined by weight of animal, the number of doses and the level of antibiotic needed to kill the bacteria – all determined by the FDA.
-After the drug has been administered, the antibiotic will start to leave the body naturally through excretion of urine and feces.
+The amount of antibiotics given is determined by the weight of an animal, the number of doses and the level of antibiotics needed to kill the bacteria – all determined by the FDA.
+After the drug has been administered, the antibiotic will start to leave the body naturally through the excretion of urine and feces.
 Each specific antibiotic is regulated by the FDA, which has established the withdrawal period needed to bring the antibiotic residue down to a minuscule safe tolerance level.
-Antibiotics such as penicillin has a zero residue level.
+Antibiotics such as penicillin have a zero residue level.
 Antibiotic residue does not have a finite life, which means it will continue to decrease to zero.

 Many niche farmers who raise animals without antibiotics may still treat animals who do get sick with antibiotics.
 The treated animals are removed from the herd and placed in a separate holding area.
 And in the case of pigs, moving these animals in with other treated animals will cause them to fight because they need to reinitiate their social hierarchy.
 Another stress.